micahbaumann/perfect-iframe/README.md

 # Perfect Iframe - The one size fits all solution for making responsive iframes

 ## Why do you need it?
-Making `<iframe>`s responsive is one of the hardest parts of makeing a responsive website.
+Making iframes responsive is one of the hardest parts of makeing a responsive website.
 This is commonly done by using a CSS hack.
 The only problem is that you can't use the same class for every `<iframe>`.
 You have to have different classes for each aspect ratio.
 Perfect Iframe solves this problem.
 All you have to to is put the `width` and `height` attributes with the appropriate values and Perfect Iframe will do the rest!

 ## Features
  * One size fits all solution for making iframes responsive.